JacTech/Pointering/README.md

 Pointering, a Smarthome controlling Ring

 <h1>!!!
-Work in Progress !!!<h6>
+Work in Progress !!!<h4>

-This is not a finished project, I'm still working on it and haven't tested anything so far.
+This is not a finished project, I'm still working on it and haven't tested anything so far.<h6>

 The Pointering is a ring with which you can point at lights in your room and make gestures to turn them ON or OFF or even dim them.